Ferdinand Ries: Later life

 Beginning in April 1827, the Ries family moved to Frankfurt am Main.
 In Frankfurt, the existence of a renowned Opera House attracted him.
 Since 1826, he had had plans to write operas, which he brought to fruition in the years 1827/28.
 On 15 October 1828, his first opera, The Robber Bride, was premiered in Frankfurt with great success.
 To the direction of the Dublin Music Festival in 1831 he used a month's stay in London, where he composed his second opera, The Sorceress (published in Germany under the title Liska or the Witch by Gyllensteen).
 It was premiered on 4 August 1831 at the London Royal Adelphi Theatre.
 His third opera was composed in 1834 (Die Nacht auf dem Libanon WoO 51), which for many years remained unperformed.
 In 1832/33 Ries and his wife made a several-month journey through Italy for a concert tour (which would be his last), with concerts in Venice, Milan, Rome and Naples.
 During the trip, Ries wrote his final Piano Concerto (in G minor op.
-177), his final Piano Sonata (A flat major op.
+177), his final Piano Sonata (A♭ major op.
 176) and his final String Quartet (F minor WoO 48, during his lifetime, unpublished).
 In the summer of 1834, Ries was briefly Director of the Aachen Theatre Orchestra in conversation; but he rejected the offer.
 During the winter of 1836-37 Ries visited Paris; while there, he composed his last work for orchestra (the overture dramatique L'apparition WoO 61) and briefly went to London, where he succeeded in the world premiere of his new overture in a concert of the Philharmonic Society on 13 March 1837.
 Ries returned to Frankfurt where he died on 13 January 1838, after a short and unexpected illness.
 When Ries died, he was so forgotten that no leading music magazine wrote an obituary for him.

 Ferdinand Ries is buried in the Tomb (No. 45) of the Klotz family in the Frankfurt am Main cemetery.